-A student withdrawing from University must give two weeks’ notice to the Accommodation Office prior to vacating their room and provide a copy of the official University withdrawal form issued by the School.
+A student withdrawing from University must give two weeks’ notice to the Accommodation Reception Team prior to vacating their room and provide a copy of the official University withdrawal form issued by the School.
 The student will continue to be liable for residential fees until they have given notice, vacated the room and returned the key or fob.
 In the event that the room cannot be re-let the deposit will be used to off-set the loss of residential fees.

 Taking the action as set out above will not preclude the University from pursuing repayment of any outstanding debt by, for example, using a debt recovery agency.

 The accommodation contract is not a tenancy and does not have a break clause or notice period allowing a student to end the contract before the due date.
 The accommodation contract commits a student to stay in the University’s residence for the duration of the contract, either short-term, single semester, 38, 39 or 51 weeks.
 If for whatever reason a student decides to leave therefore, they will still be liable for the fee until another student who is not already a resident in Queen’s Accommodation takes up the room, the occurrence of which becomes more difficult later in the semester.
 In all cases the student must contact the Accommodation Reception Team to complete an accommodation release request form.

 A student excluded from accommodation under the Conduct Regulations or in respect of non-payment of fees, will be asked to vacate their room and will continue to be liable for residential fees for the term of the accommodation contract and will forfeit the deposit.